MkFdez/infinity-scroll/README.md

         // based on the data received from the server. return `<div>${data.someProperty}</div>`;
     },
-    10 // Load 10 items at a time
+    10, // Load 10 items at a time
-);
+    { username: "username"} // additional data for the request );

 // The class will automatically start observing the target element for scrolling.